6th National Congress of the Communist Party of Vietnam: District and provincial congresses and conferences

 The local congresses preceding the 6th National Congress were far more organized than those held before the 5th National Congress.
 Unlike the previous Congress, the central party leadership issued instructions and training programs for party cadres on how to organize party congresses and conferences.
 Certain party cadres were made responsible for tutoring the executive committee directly subordinate to them on the Central Committee's draft Political Report.
 Local executive committees started convening conferences in early August to study the draft report.
 These conferences acted as precursors to the village-, municipal-, ward- and enterprise-level Party committee congresses, which started convening in mid-August.
 By early August, some grassroots-level party organs had begun the election of delegates to the 6th National Congress.
 At least five provinces had completed preparations for the basic-level party congresses by September, in four of these the basic-level congresses ran until late September.

 District-level congresses convened in some provinces in late August, while other provinces started convening them in late September.
 According to the Vietnamese media, the district-level congresses mostly agreed on basic economic goals and several proposed amendments to the draft Political Report.
 At the Binh Tri Thien Provincial Party Organization, 250 cadres reportedly made 3,000 suggestions, "including amendments to and revision of the Draft Political Report" and concrete policies which featured prominently in it.
 The same occurred in the Standing Committee of the Hồ Chí Minh City Party Committee, where leading cadres unanimously approved a program for action and proposed changes to the draft Political Report.
-The Nha Trang Municipal Party Organization held a day-long conference discussing the Draft Political Report, which ended tepidly; the discussions were extended so that the delegates reached an unenthusiastic "identity of views" (what was discussed is unknown as the media did not state them).
+The Nha Trang Municipal Party Organization held a day-long conference discussing the Draft Political Report, which ended tepidly; the discussions were extended so that the delegates reached an unenthusiastic "identity of views" (what was discussed is unknown as the media did not state it).
 While other party conferences criticized the draft Political Report, several others expressed enthusiasm or unanimously supported it.
 Because the National Assembly failed to issue a draft of the 4th Five-Year Plan, the district-level conferences were forced to discuss mostly local economic aims because they lacked national economic data.